Chart Color Schemes

 Griffith lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch projects future population dynamics using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also with a base year of 2022.
-By 2041, the Griffith (ACT) SA2 is projected to expand by 1,144 persons, reflecting an overall increase of 19.6% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+Future demographic trends project an above median population growth for statistical areas across the nation, with Griffith expected to expand by 1144 persons to reach a total of 7867 by 2041, reflecting an increase of 19.6% over the 17-year period.

 Frequently Asked Questions - Population